Complete the 4 steps that follow to apply.

 All accepted students must satisfy immunization verification requirements.

 Proof of Financial Resources

 F-1 international students must verify that either the student or his/her sponsor has the necessary funds to pay for tuition and living expenses while the student is enrolled at GGC.
 Please review the estimated cost of attendance for the academic year.

-An original bank statement or bank letter on bank letterhead signed and stamped by a bank official showing available liquid balance to cover the student’s expenses for one academic year is required.
+An original bank statement or bank letter on bank letterhead showing available liquid balance to cover the student’s expenses for one academic year is required.
+The bank letter should include the signature of the bank official and/or bank stamp, account number, the currency of the funds, bank official's contact information including telephone number, address and/or email address.
 Financial documents must be written in English or a certified English translation must be attached.